wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 The following environment variables may be set when you install Java and the JDK.
 However, you should check that they exist and that they contain the correct values for your system.

 * **JAVA_HOME** - should point to the directory where the Java runtime environment (JRE) is installed.
-For example, in a Unix or Linux distribution, it should have a value similar to `/usr/lib/jvm/java-7-oracle`.
-In Windows, it would have a value similar to `c:\Program Files (x86)\Java\jre1.7`
+For example, <!-- deleted by customization in a Unix or Linux distribution, it should have a value similar to `/usr/lib/jvm/java-7-oracle`. --> In Windows, it would have a value similar to `c:\Program Files (x86)\Java\jre1.7`

 * **PATH** - should contain the following paths: